If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 Genetics

-Genetics play a role in how quickly you lose (or gain) weight in different parts of your body, but they’re not as important as many people think.
+Genetics influence how quickly you lose (or gain) weight in different parts of your body, but they’re not as important as many think.

 This is the immutable mechanism of fat storage.
-It can’t be altered by taking supplements, eating superfoods, doing special exercises, or following a fancy “DNA Diet” that’s supposedly tailored to your unique genetic profile.
+You can’t alter it by taking supplements, eating superfoods, doing special exercises, or following a diet “tailored” to your unique genetic profile

-For example, some people have noticeable face fat even when the rest of their body is lean, and many women will still have some cellulite (fat) on their butt and thighs despite having visible abs.
+For instance, some people have noticeable face fat even when they’re otherwise lean, and many women will still have cellulite (fat) on their butt and thighs despite having visible abs.

-Remember, though, that the only reason this fat is there in the first place isn’t due to genetics—it’s due to a calorie surplus.
+But the only reason this fat is there in the first place is due to a calorie surplus.

-Can Exercise or Diet Help You Lose Weight in Certain Areas?
+Can Exercise or Diet Target Fat Loss in Certain Areas?

-Targeted fat loss, or “spot reduction,” is the idea that you can preferentially burn fat in a certain area of your body by eating “special” foods or doing fat loss exercises that train that specific area.
+Targeted fat loss is the idea that you can burn fat in a certain area of your body by eating “special” foods or doing exercises that train that specific area.

 Fat loss occurs in a whole-body fashion.
 If you feed your body fewer calories than it requires, over time it will burn all of its stored fat for energy, with certain areas reducing faster than others.